List on Bids44 →

 Common Scams to Watch For (India 2026)

 Kms Rollback (Odometer Tampering): This is rampant.
-Sellers roll back the odometer to show lower mileage, making the car appear less used and more valuable.
-Always cross-check the odometer reading with service history records, the Parivahan app, and perform the pedal and steering wheel wear tests.
-If the claimed kms don’t match the wear, it’s a scam.
+Sellers tamper with the odometer to show a lower reading, making the car appear less used and worth more.
+Always cross-check the odometer reading with service history records, the Parivahan app’s vehicle info, and the physical wear tests (pedals, steering wheel, tyres) mentioned in the Insider Checks.

 Seller’s Guide — How to Maximize Your Tata Safari Resale

-Check and Top Up All Fluids: Ensure engine oil, coolant, brake fluid, and washer fluid are at optimal levels.
-This shows attention to detail and that the car is ready to drive.
+Check and Top Up Fluids: Ensure engine oil, coolant, brake fluid, and washer fluid are at optimal levels.
+A buyer opening the bonnet to find low fluids gets a bad impression.

 Final Verdict — Should You Buy or Sell in 2026?